-- Availability being available during School hours.
-A cover arrangement will be in place for non-term time - Manage referrals to e.g. Children's Social Care, Channel programme, Disclosure and Barring service, the Police - Working with others: - Act a point of contact with the local Safeguarding Children Partnership, - Act as a source of support, advice and expertise for staff, - to promote supportive engagement with parents and/or carers and the SLT/Governing body - liaise with the Case Manager and or LADO for child protection concerns in cases which concern a staff member - o liaise with the Head to inform them of the issues- especially ongoing enquiries under section 47 of the Children Act 1989 and Police investigations. - To work collaboratively with key pastoral and medical staff within the College to provide pastoral support to pupils - To work collaboratively with the IT Department on matters of online safety, filtering and monitoring - o To signpost to, and access Early Help support for children and families
+- Availability being available during College hours for staff to discuss any safeguarding concerns.
+A cover arrangement will be in place for non-term time - Manage referrals to e.g. Children's Social Care, Channel programme, Disclosure and Barring service, the Police

+Working with others:

+- o Act a point of contact with the local Safeguarding Children Partnership - o Act as a source of support, advice and expertise for staff - to promote supportive engagement with parents and/or carers and the SLT/Governing body - liaise with the Case Manager and or LADO for child protection concerns in cases which concern a staff member - liaise with the Head to inform them of the issues- especially ongoing enquiries under section 47 of the Children Act 1989 and Police investigations. - To work collaboratively with key pastoral and medical staff within the College to provide pastoral support to pupils - To work collaboratively with the IT Department on matters of online safety, filtering and monitoring - o To signpost to, and access Early Help support for children and families

-· Information sharing and managing the child protection files
+• Information sharing and managing the child protection files

-- The DSL is responsible for ensuring that child protection files are kept up to date, kept confidential and stored securely - Where children leave the School or College (including in year transfers) the DSL should ensure their child protection file is transferred to the new School or College as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term. - o In addition to the child protection file, the DSL should also consider if it would be appropriate to share any additional information with the new School or College in advance of a child leaving to help them put in place the right support to safeguard this child and to help the child thrive in the School or College.
+- The DSL is responsible for ensuring that child protection files are kept up to date, kept confidential and stored securely - Where children leave the College or College (including in year transfers) the DSL should ensure their child protection file is transferred securely to the new College or College as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term. - o In addition to the child protection file, the DSL should also consider if it would be appropriate to share any additional information with the new College or College in advance of a child leaving to help them put in place the right support to safeguard this child and to help the child thrive in the College or College.